JMencius/fakephase/README.md

-# fakephase
+# FakePhase
 ## Critical warning
 :warning: <mark>**Do not use this software for haplotype phasing in any general scientific research, clinical applications, industrial production, or other medical, commercial, and political applications.**</mark>

 ## Introduction
-Fake telomere-to-telomere haloptype phasing algorithm.
-The aim of `fakephase` is to show that traditional haplotype phasing metrics can be `hacked`.
+`FakePhase` is a fake telomere-to-telomere haloptype phasing algorithm.
+The aim of `fakephase` is to show that conventonal haplotype phasing metrics (Switch error rate, Hamming error rate, Phase percentage, block NG50) can be `hacked`.

 ## Installation
 ### Option1. local installation